Screening for pancreatic cancer

-Cancer screening looks for early signs of cancer in healthy people who don’t have any symptoms.
+Cancer screening means testing for early signs of cancer in people who don’t have any symptoms.
 The aim is to help to pick up cancers early, which means treatment may be more successful and the chances of surviving cancer may be better.
-There is no official pancreatic cancer screening programme in the UK.
-But people who have a family history of pancreatic cancer might be able to have screening through a research study.
+There is no NHS screening programme for pancreatic cancer in the UK.
+But people who have a strong family history of pancreatic cancer might be able to have screening through the European Registry of Hereditary Pancreatitis and Familial Pancreatic Cancer (EUROPAC) research study.

-What are the benefits and disadvantages of screening?
+What are the advantages and disadvantages of screening?

-All cancer screening programmes have disadvantages as well as benefits.
+All cancer screening programmes have advantages and disadvantages.

-- Screening may find changes early, before they develop into cancer
+- Screening may find changes in the body early, before they develop into cancer.

-- Screening may find cancer early before someone has any symptoms, when treatment may be more successful
+- Screening can help to diagnose cancer early before any symptoms appear, when treatment may be more successful.

 - Screening can help people make more informed decisions about their health.

-- Sometimes screening tests can miss a problem and this is called a false negative.
-This may mean people are wrongly reassured and ignore symptoms in the future
+- Sometimes screening tests can miss a problem – this is called a false negative.
+This may mean people are wrongly reassured and ignore symptoms in the future.

 - If your screening test shows that you don’t have a disease, this doesn’t mean that you won’t develop it in the future.

-What cancer screening programmes are there in the UK?
+What NHS cancer screening programmes are there in the UK?

 In the UK, the NHS currently runs screening programmes for breast, cervical and bowel cancer.